minetest/dev.luanti.org/content/for-creators/limitations.md

 There is no way to check arbitrary keys in the scripting API.
 You are limited to the existing keybinds that are available in `get_player_control`.
 Aux1 is a generic keybind that you could give a custom use for.

 ## Changing node textures on the fly
-While there are ways to e.g. colourise nodes using param2, you cannot change the texture of a node itself.
+While there are ways to e.g. colorize nodes using param2, you cannot change the texture of a node itself.
 You will need to register a separate node with different textures, and swap between these nodes.